xdv/divvy-dev-portal/README.md

-ripple-dev-portal
+divvy-dev-portal
 =================

-The [Ripple Developer Portal](https://dev.ripple.com) is the authoritative source for Ripple documentation, including the `rippled` server, RippleAPI, the Ripple Data API, and other Ripple open-source software.
+The [Divvy Developer Portal](https://dev.xdv.io) is the authoritative source for Divvy documentation, including the `divvyd` server, DivvyAPI, the Divvy Data API, and other Divvy open-source software.

 Repository Layout